Check out our top PWC life jacket recommendations. We highlight three awesome life vests that are worth considering.

-Luckily for parents who want to take their kids out on a jet ski, O’Neill make a youth life vest rated for 50-90 pounds (there’s a smaller 30-50 lb option too).
+Luckily for parents who want to take their kids out on a jet ski, the O’Neill Reactor for kids is perfect for kids that weight 50-90 pounds (there’s a smaller 30-50 lb option too).

 It’s pretty much identical to the awesome adult version that we recommend as our number one choice further up the page.